Regulations and Procedures for All Graduate Students

 F 0.00

-Grade Point Average Calculation
+Grade Point Average (GPA) Calculation

 For each course carrying standard letter grades, the credit hours attempted and the points for the grade earned are multiplied.
 The grade points for each course are added together, and the sum is divided by the total credit hours attempted.
 Grade point averages are noted each semester on the student’s official transcripts.
-Courses taken on a S/U or pass/fail basis are excluded from the grade point average calculation.

 Interruptions of Study: Releases, Leaves, and Withdrawals